 NPV assumes cash flows are reinvested at the firm’s cost of capital (WACC), which is a realistic assumption.
 IRR assumes reinvestment at the same high rate of return, which is often unrealistic.

 Example: A project with a 40% IRR assumes that all cash flows are reinvested at 40%.
-But realistically, the company can only reinvest cash at its 10% cost of capital (WACC).
+However, realistically, the company can only reinvest cash at its 10% cost of capital (WACC).

 Explanation: NPV assumes reinvestment at the realistic WACC (10%), while IRR makes an unrealistic assumption that cash flows can keep earning 40%.
-This can lead to overestimating a project’s profitability using IRR, whereas NPV gives a more grounded assessment.
+Using IRR can lead to overestimating a project’s profitability, whereas NPV gives a more grounded assessment.

 Some projects can have more than one IRR, especially when cash flows change direction (positive to negative or vice versa) more than once.
 This creates confusion, but NPV avoids this issue entirely by focusing on value.

-Explanation: Having multiple IRRs can create confusion, as it’s unclear which rate to use for decision-making.
-NPV avoids this problem entirely, as it provides one clear value that reflects the project’s true worth.
+Explanation: Multiple IRRs can create confusion, as it’s unclear which rate to use for decision-making.
+NPV avoids this problem entirely, providing one clear value reflecting the project’s true worth.

 When choosing between mutually exclusive projects, NPV clearly shows which project adds more value, whereas IRR might lead to wrong choices if the rates of return differ greatly but the actual cash generated is not as high.

-Explanation: NPV shows that Project B is the better choice because it adds more value (150,000 dollars vs. 50,000 dollars), even though its IRR is lower.
+Explanation: NPV shows that Project B is the better choice because it adds more value (150,000 dollars vs. 50,000 dollars), even though its lower IRR.
 IRR might mistakenly lead to choosing Project A due to the higher percentage, but NPV focuses on total value added.

-NPV provides a single, definitive value for whether a project should be accepted or rejected, while IRR can sometimes offer multiple or confusing results, especially in non-normal cash flow situations.
+NPV provides a definitive value for whether a project should be accepted or rejected.
+At the same time, IRR can sometimes offer multiple or confusing results, especially in non-normal cash flow situations.

 Example: A project has irregular cash flows, leading to an IRR of 10% in one case and 100% in another due to cash flow patterns.